Senator John Liu showed his hand and hinted that he plans to kill any SHSAT reform by languishing the decision in committee over the next few years.

 State Sen. John Liu said at City & State’s Education Summit on Thursday that he doesn’t expect any major changes to come out of Albany for at least several years as lawmakers and stakeholders figure out the best way to address racial disparities at the city’s specialized schools.
 The Queens lawmaker said that he does not yet know the best path forward, adding that he and his colleagues in the state Legislature don’t want to act hastily in response to results from the Specialized High Schools Admission Test.

-Senator Andrew Gounardes defends the use of the single SHSAT multiple-choice test as the SOLE measure of a student’s academic ability without any reservation.
+Senator Andrew Gounardes defends the use of the single SHSAT multiple-choice test as the SOLE measure of a student’s ability without any reservation.
 Senator Gounardes has a classic “Resource Hoarding” position.
 His constituents are over-represented by the exam, hence he defends it.

 Senator Gounardes also claims the typical “the test is not the problem” position.
 He does not acknowledge anti-female bias in the SHSAT.…